Legal entity management can be a challenge.

 #3 - Audit legal entities maintenance status

-To make sure that all your legal entities are in good standing, it is best practice to undertake a corporate health check and identify any immediate remediation required.
+Health checks are essential for optimal legal entity management.
+To make sure that all your entities are in good standing, it is best practice to undertake a corporate health check and identify any immediate remediation required.

 Failure to keep smaller entities in good standing can become an immediate and visible issue for the business when sales strategy changes.